"The further you get away from yourself, the more challenging it is. Not to be in your comfort zone is great fun."

 GCSE Drama (AQA)

-Assessment is by external examination (40%) and practical component (60%)
+Assessment is by external written examination and practical components, one of which includes a written log

 Pupils will complete a two year course building on knowledge and skills acquired in previous years.
 They will extend their knowledge and understanding of drama and theatre, analyse a set text being aware of its context and exploring ideas of how the play might be interpreted practically from an actor’s and director’s perspective (e.g. set design or lighting design).
 They will carry out research, collaborate with others, rehearse and devise their own piece of drama and well as rehearse and perform from script.

-In the first terms pupils will build on their devising and performance skills while studying a range of theatre practitioners and extending their knowledge of genres and styles.
+In the first terms pupils will build on their devising and performance skills and extending their knowledge of genres and styles.
 They will regularly review and evaluate their work in preparation for the written component of the examination.
 In terms five and six students will study and analyse a play text set by the board.
 This is in preparation for the examination paper.

 When in Year 11 students will complete a devised performance and then a scripted performance.